 The eye doctor will first ask about the symptoms and any other medical conditions.
 Then your eyes will be closely examined using a microscope with a light on it, called a slit lamp, to look at the front and middle sections of your eye.
-The fundus (the inside of your eye opposite the lens) is also checked.
+The fundus (the back of the inside of your eye) is also checked.
 Before the examination, eye drops are used to dilate (open) your pupils.
-Different types of tests can help get an idea of how much your central vision has been affected.
+Various types of tests can help to get an idea of how much your central vision has been affected.

-Another test that may be done is known as optical coherence tomography (OCT).
-OCT uses a laser to measure things like the thickness of the , as well as to detect any fluid-filled pockets.
-In Germany, this test is offered as an individual health care service (IGeL).
-The costs aren’t covered by statutory health insurers because it doesn’t have a proven benefit.
+Another test that might be done is known as optical coherence tomography (OCT).
+OCT uses a laser to measure things like the thickness of the , as well as to detect whether fluid is building up.
+Doctors can use OCT to check on how the disease is changing over time and then adjust the treatment.

 People who don’t smoke are less likely to develop macular degeneration.

 Some dietary supplements containing , vitamins, zinc, omega-3 fatty acids or Ginkgo biloba are marketed as treatments that can prevent AMD.
 But there is no that they have a preventive effect.

 The following treatment options are available for wet AMD: